 Table Rock Dam is managed by the U.S. Corps of Army Engineers.
 The Southwest Power Administration tells the Corps when and how much water to flow through the facility.
 Flow is dictated by flood control and power demand.
 As much as 20,000 cubic feet per second can be released through its turbines, but even more can be moved over the top of the dam through its 10 flood gates.
-As much as 68,000 cubic feet per second was released in the flood of 2011, a record release that will hopefully never be broken when Table Rock.
+As much as 78,000 cubic feet per second was released in the flood of 2015/16 (winter), a record release that will hopefully never be broken when Table Rock.
 But the highest Table Rock Lake has ever been is 935.46 feet in the flood of 2011.

 Water flow dictates fishing conditions and techniques.
 When the water is off, there is little to no current, and Taneycomo acts like a lake.
 But when water is released, depending on how much water is released, the current increases and water level rises -- and Taneycomo shows her river heritage.

 Good Radio Program/Podcast - Outdoor Guys Radio Show featuring Phil Lilley talking about Lake Taneycomo.